pybind/pybind11/docs/faq.rst

 2. enable parallel builds (if desired).

 3. allow for faster incremental builds.
-For instance, when a single class definiton is changed, only a subset of the binding code will generally need to be recompiled.
+For instance, when a single class definition is changed, only a subset of the binding code will generally need to be recompiled.

 How can I create smaller binaries?